frankdugan3/pyro/documentation/tutorials/get-started.md

        # ...
    ```

-10. Run `mix phlegethon.setup`.

-11. Note: `Tails` may occasionally complain about the `colors_file` being different in runtime than compile time.
+10. Note: `Tails` may occasionally complain about the `colors_file` being different in runtime than compile time.
 You simply need to run `mix deps.compile tails --force` to clear it up.
 If you are using the `Tails` helper functions for custom colors, you will also need to force a recompile if those change.
 If you are extending the default color theme, you will need to [configure the colors](https://github.com/zachdaniel/tails#colors).